 - Content Collaboration: enabling collaboration among designers, subject matter experts, and content creators.
 They provide features such as workflow management, review cycles, and content approval processes.

-- Content Reusability and Personalization: allowing content components to be reused across multiple training courses or modules, promoting efficiency in content development.
+- Content Reusability and Personalization: allowing content components to be reused across multiple training courses or modules, promoting efficiency in workflows.
 They also support personalization, enabling learners to access customized digital learning paths or tailored content based on their needs.

 What is a Content Management System?